- Download our Moving to Seoul Guide (PDF)

 The best way of getting around in Seoul is by using public transport.
 Although the city isn't as congested as Shanghai or Bangkok, it has its fair share of traffic jams that cause significant delays.

 The extensive subway system in Seoul means that there's usually a subway stop within a 10-minute walk of any destination, and its public buses are also an efficient way to get around.
-Street signs and subway signs in Seoul are usually written in both English and Korean.
+Street signs and subway signs in Seoul are typically written in both English and Korean.

 Public transport in Seoul

 Expats will easily be able to take advantage of integrated public transit in Seoul.
-Commuters are able to get almost anywhere in the city using the subway and buses.
-They're also able to take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.
+Commuters can get to almost anywhere in the city using the subway and buses.
+They can also take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.

 The subway system in Seoul is extensive, clean and efficient, and can be used to get around most of the city.
 Passengers need a subway or T-money card to use the system, which can be bought at subway stations and some stores.

 In addition to the subway, there is an extensive public bus system in Seoul.
-Buses are colour-coordinated depending on their circuit: green buses travel only around their own neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
+Buses are colour-coordinated depending on their circuit: green buses travel only around their base neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
 Passengers pay when they get onto the bus with their T-money cards.

 There are two types of taxis in Seoul.
-Black taxis with a yellow sign are luxury taxis that are more expensive than regular cabs but which provide a better service.
-Silver taxis are regular taxis and are cheaper.
+Black taxis with a yellow sign are luxury taxis that are pricier than regular cabs but provide a better service.
+Silver taxis are regular taxis and are cheaper, these taxis also charge up to 20 percent extra for late night travel.
 Most drivers don't speak English, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.